Yash-0712/react-projects/README.md

 # React Projects

+# This is a copy for my tests

 (not maintained, was just for practice earlier)
 A couple of projects to get familiar with the React framework.